 What does the Terasic DE0-Nano do?
 It has chip real estate space that we will program to become a 6809 CPU, GIME, 6821 PIA, 6551 ACIA, AY-3-8910, and much more!

 Where can I get a Terasic DE0-Nano?
 From the Terasic web site, Amazon, ebay, and many other sellers, with Terasic being the cheapest source for a brand new unit.

 What does the NanoMate board do?
 It adds VGA, SRAM, PS/2, audio, WIFI, Bluetooth, SD card to the DE0-Nano!

-The following people have contributed significant information or resources to this project:
+The following people and others have contributed significant information or resources to this project:

 - Bill Nobel (NitrOS-9 enhancements: 80×28, 80×30, 80×48, 80×50, 80×56, and an awesome 80×60 text mode, 7 Mhz CPU, and more).

-- Erik Gavriluk (donated an extra brand new Terasic DE0-Nano for lab work).
+- Erik Gavriluk (donated an extra new Terasic DE0-Nano for lab work).